Good and Bad Passwords How-To

 to automate the guessing, the likelihood of the attempts being

 noticed in log files increases significantly.
-Guessing
+Many systems

 should not be discounted because it remains a method by